-Based on consideration of the constraints described above, as well as the limits of development that were established by the previously approved site plan application (SP 03/329), it is recommended that the development limits be established to generally coincide with the former approved development limits.
+Based on consideration of the constraints described above, it is recommended that the development limits be established to coincide with the AMEC floodline as agreed to by CVC.
 This will ensure that natural hazards are addressed and that the SMA is maintained.